 What does a mastering engineer do?

-A mastering engineer makes adjustments to enhance the final mix and prepares it for .
-They ensure that the sound is consistent across all sections of the sound recordings that make an album, EP, or single, and for various and that there are no issues with volume or distortion.
+A mastering engineer makes adjustments to enhance the final mix and prepares it for The process of delivering sound recordings to DSPs and physical retailers..
+They ensure that the sound is consistent across all sections of the sound recordings that make an album, EP, or single, and for various A term used to describe different forms of audio storage available for purchase or consumption, such as CD, vinyl, cassette, or digital audio files. and that there are no issues with volume or distortion.

 All four roles described above can also be accompanied by an assistant engineer who helps or specializes in certain tasks each type of engineer undertakes, such as microphone placements and setting up all equipment needed.